harmonoid/harmonoid/README.md

 Your music will be categorized into albums, artists etc. & you'll be able to freely browse music album-wise or artist-wise etc. while being able to sort it alphabetically or year-wise etc.

+As of now, you can still browse/play your music while it is being indexed.

 Next time when you start the app, your music collection will be retrieved from the cache.

-To remove a folder from your music collection, just click on "REMOVE" next to the folder you might wanna remove.
+To remove a folder from your music collection, just click on "REMOVE" next to the folder you might wanna remove in the settings page.

-As of now, you can still browse/play your music while it is being indexed.

 ### 3. Managing playback queue